AlienKevin/arborist/README.md

     ```
     make main
     ```
     For the full version, the main experiment takes around 40 minutes wall-clock time on an M1 Max MacBook Pro.
-Smaller versions generally run much faster.
+The small version took around 4 minutes and the tiny version took around 2 minutes 20 seconds.

 4. **In your container's terminal**, plot the experiment results
     ```